What is James Harden's Net Worth, Career Earnings and Salary?

-James Harden Net Worth, Career Earnings and Salary: James Harden is an American professional basketball player who has a net worth of $165 million.
+James Harden is an American professional basketball player who has a net worth of $165 million.
 Harden made a name for himself after moving from the Oklahoma City Thunder to the Houston Rockets.
-Since joining this team, he has led the league in scoring three times.
-He is also an MVP winner, and he is an eight-time NBA All-Star.
+He was traded to the Brooklyn Nets in January 2021.
+James has led the league in scoring three times is an MVP winner, and he is an eight-time NBA All-Star.

 Today, James is considered one of the best players in the NBA, and he is also considered the best shooting guard in the league.
 Before playing in the NBA, Harden played college basketball for the Arizona Sun Devils.
 James also won an Olympic gold medal in 2012 at the Summer Olympics with the United States national basketball team.